bor0/gidti/manuscript/chapter5.md

         let IH = proofA n_lte_m m_lte_n in rewrite IH in Refl
 ```

 We proved that the binary operation "less than or equal to" for `Nat`s make a `Porder`.
-Interfaces allow us to group one or more functions, and an implementation of a specific type is guaranteed to implement all such functions.
+Interfaces allow us to group one or more functions, and implementation of a specific type is guaranteed to implement all such functions.

 X> ### Exercise 22
 X>
 X> Convince yourself using pen and paper that {$$}\leq{/$$} on natural numbers makes a partial order, i.e. it satisfies all properties of Definition 7.
-Afterwards, try to understand the proofs for reflexivity, transitivity, and antisymmetry by deducing them yourself in Idris using holes.
+Afterward, try to understand the proofs for reflexivity, transitivity, and antisymmetry by deducing them yourself in Idris using holes.

 ## 5.3.
 Computations as types

 As we stated earlier, types are first-class citizens in Idris.
-In this example we will see how we can convert a function that does some computation to its corresponding type definition.
+In this example, we will see how we can convert a function that does some computation to its corresponding type definition.

 Re-using the same definition of `MyVect`, we can write a function to test if all elements are same in a given list: